Frequently Asked Questions

-One gallon of acid stain will cover approximately 200 sq. feet.
-We recommend two coats of stain.
+One gallon of DeltaDye will cover approximately 200 sq. feet.
+We recommend one to two coats of stain.
 For a standard application, we suggest one gallon of stain for every 200 sq. feet of surface.
-If diluted, expand the coverage according to the ratio of water to acid stain dilution.
-For example, if every one-part acid stain to one part water, your coverage rate for two coats would be 400 sq. feet per gallon.
-If your project is 1000 sq. feet, you will need 5 gallons of stain to apply two complete coats.

-Yes, our stains can be cut with water without affecting the stain’s performance.
-Cutting the acid stain with water generally lightens the color but does not impede the stain’s ability to react successfully with your concrete surface.
-Test areas are recommended to determine the correct ratio of water to acid stain for your project.
+Yes, our DeltaDye can be cut with water but will change the intensity and the stain’s performance.
+Cutting the stain with water generally lightens the color but does not impede the stain’s ability to penetrate successfully with your concrete surface.
+Test areas are recommended to determine the correct ratio of water to stain for your project.
 Keep in mind that diluted stain is not effective as neat material.

-No. An acid stained surface is dull in appearance and nothing at all like the attractive sealed finish.
-Sealer protects the acid stained surface from the elements and from water deposits due to run-off and rain.
-While acid stain offers permanent concrete color, the shades can fade due to exposure to harsh weather conditions.
+No. A stained surface is dull in appearance and nothing at all like the attractive sealed finish.
+Sealer protects the stained surface from the elements and from water deposits due to run-off and rain.
+While DeltaDye Concrete Stain offers permanent concrete color, the shades can fade due to exposure to harsh weather conditions.
 Sealing the surface both highlights the color and protects the finish from wear and tear over time.
 Depending on weather conditions, sealers used outdoors must be reapplied every 2-4 years.

-Acid staining may not be for everyone but most people find the process straightforward and easy to understand.
-Legacy Industrial provides a detailed How-to Acid Stain document on this website and with every order.
-If you have questions about your project, contact a decorative concrete professional at 888-652-0333 or by email at Acid staining may not be for everyone but most people find the process straightforward and easy to understand.
-Legacy Industrial provides a detailed How-to Acid Stain document on this website and with every order.
-If you have questions about your project, contact a decorative concrete professional at 888-652-0333 or by email at email@example.com
+Concrete Staining may not be for everyone but most people find the process straightforward and easy to understand.
+Legacy Industrial provides a detailed information on this website and with every order.
+If you have questions about your project, contact a decorative concrete professional at 888-652-0333 or by email at [email protected]

-No, but some acid stain colors (Black and Coffee Brown) have more odor than others.
-Regardless of the color you choose, the house should be thoroughly ventilated to the outside during the application process and a mask/goggles should be worn at all times.
+No, but solvent based sealers can be too much to take.
 For indoor applications, particularly for occupied homes or basements, water-based sealer should be used to minimize heavy chemical odors in the home.
 To err on the side of caution, pregnant women and children should not be present during the staining or sealing process.

-Every acid stained floor will look somewhat different as slabs vary from one application to the next.
-However, within a range and given conditions, each acid stain will produce a predictable, rich hue as described on the color chart.
-Acid stain is not a paint and contains no pigment.
-Coloration takes place as a result of a chemical reaction between the concrete and the acid stain; therefore, the content of the concrete plays as significant a role in the process as the acid stain.
+Every stained floor will look somewhat different as slabs vary from one application to the next.
+However, within a range and given conditions, each stain will produce a predictable, rich hue as described on the color chart.
+Please order a sample kit and test before ordering to be sure you will like the outcome.

 After acid staining the concrete, an oddly colored residue forms on the surface.
 The residue is a by-product of the chemical reaction occurring on the concrete.
 The residue along with any access color will be removed during the neutralization and cleaning process.